Who do Dundee Utd fans want as their new manager?

 Bill: The people within the club are making damaging decisions, we are at the stage that people cannot be bothered to even laugh at us.
 Mismanaged from top to bottom.
 Accept relegation and rebuild with youth.

 Stuart: My club is in collapse and the failure rests on the poor recruitment of managers and players.
 On paper, we have a decent squad but football isn't played on paper.
 The goalkeeper issue is horrific.
 The defence is a calamity.
 No engine room midfielders.
-Lightweight up front They have chucked games twice this season that has resulted in two sackings.
+Lightweight up front.
+They have chucked games twice this season that has resulted in two sackings.

 - Our coverage of Dundee United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment